-This year, consider adding someone new to your holiday card list: a child in need - many children who have been diagnosed with serious illnesses will remain in hospital care during the holidays.
-There are several organizations trying to make the season a little bit brighter by organizing card donations for children who have to spend their Christmas or Hanukkah in the hospital.
+This year, consider adding someone new to your holiday card list: a child in need.
+Many children who have been diagnosed with serious illnesses will remain in hospital care over Hanukkah or Christmas—and there are several organizations trying to make their season a little bit brighter by organizing card donations.
 By sending a handmade card, you can help send a little love their way.
-Here are a few of our favorite places to start:
+Below, find a few of our favorite places to start.

-Partnering with the Children's Cancer Research Fund, these personalized children's book makers launched their first letter collection campaign this year (and it's so simple to participate!)
-Click here to write your e-letter for a child in need.
-Letters will then be printed and delivered to kids mid-December.
+Partnering with the Children's Cancer Research Fund, these personalized children's book makers launched their first letter collection campaign this year (and it's so simple to participate!).
+Click here to write your e-letter for a child in need; messages will then be printed and delivered to kids in mid-December.
 For every 50 letters received, I See Me! will donate a personalized "My Very Own Christmas" or "A Hanukkah Bear for Me" book to a child as a special gift.

 Since 2011, this volunteer-run blog has been collecting and delivering handmade cards to inpatient children at over a dozen hospitals nationwide.
 Cards can range from holiday-themed and birthday-related to an everyday friendly note.
-Just be sure to leave the insides blank as some cards are given to children to write for family members or doctors.
-And if you're feeling especially creative, the blog also hosts monthly crafting challenges where you can put your #ImSoMartha stationery skills to the test and win prizes - all for a good cause.
+Just be sure to leave the insides blank, as some cards are given to children to write for family members or doctors.